 So an autopsy of our overclouded sentence reveals the problem wasn’t so much a superfluity of adjectives or even of ideas.
-That was merely the symptom of either an impotence toward a clear purpose or even a deeper mistrust in the authority of the word.
+That was merely the symptom of either a lack of clear purpose or mistrust in the authority of the word.
 I say it was a spiritual death.
-I usually build from the bone of meaning, combining nouns and verbs that I hope are crisp, to relatable metaphors, rather than slather on the fat and spice from the start.
-If I can use a noun that’s picturesque or compelling enough, I hold back the adjective (just redemption, which I’d considered embellishing above).
+I usually build from the bone of meaning, combining nouns and verbs I hope are crisp and on to relatable metaphors, rather than slather on the fat and spice from the start.
+If I can use a noun that’s picturesque or compelling enough, I hold back the adjective.
 And when I want more, I go with the least possible number of modifiers unless I am inflecting other elements of communication.
-So in measuring my words like a child in wartime rationing her meal, it isn’t just economy I’m after but also meaning, style, tone, and depth.
+So in rationing my words as I would a meal in wartime, it isn’t just economy I’m after but also meaning, style, tone, and depth.
 Conveying all these elements as efficiently as one can is simplicity.
 I am not saying you can’t describe the morning in three adjectives.
 Sharon Olds with her many trippy, hypothermic descriptives has had me in knots barely able to get through her pain-saturated poems.
 But let’s respect this thing we call language.
 That is the sacred.

 Obviously I am talking to people who want to raise the bar on their writing.
-We have a huge pet aisle here on WordPress and if you mean only to keep up the anecdotes about your dog, you don’t have to hamstring yourself.
-But if you want to be writing better, be sharper on the page than you were four years ago, don’t give yourself cheap praise.
+We have a huge pet aisle here on WordPress, and if you mean only to keep up the anecdotes about your dog, you don’t have to hamstring yourself.
+But if you want to be writing better, cut sharper on the page than you did four years ago, don’t give yourself cheap praise.
 Question your choices and their motives.
-Whether you’re writing a travel journal, history, fiction, or poetry, ask yourself if every word is necessary because each one is doing its own thing, contributing something fresh to your picture.
+Whether you’re writing a travel journal, history, fiction, or poetry, ask yourself if every word is necessary.
+Is each one doing its thing, contributing something fresh to the picture?
 Fancy dribbling isn’t what scores your game.

 If you have a better way – and the shelves are lined with authors who do – by all means have at it.
 But first, ask any man.
 A hint of perfume and he leans in.
 Assault me with it in the elevator, and uh, excuse me.
 I think I’ll take the stairs.
 The sin of gluttony abounds in all the arts.
-There is such a thing as too much salt in your sauce, too much red on the canvas, too much bling with that outfit, too much fills on the drums.
+There is such a thing as too much salt in your sauce, too much red on the canvas, too much bling with that outfit.
 Black clouds sat over the mountain.

 [Poetry] is for me Eucharistic.
 You take somebody else’s suffering, their passion into your body and…you’re transformed by it, you’re made more tender, or more human.
 You’re more alive to your fellow human beings.
 I could literally read a poem and lift my head from the page and look out and my heart would just be softer.
 I think it kept me alive for a long time.